- February 21, 2018

 About

-- The game features a variety of modes, including daily challenges and an infinite mode, providing significant replay value and keeping the gameplay fresh.
+- The game offers a substantial amount of content, including 174 handcrafted levels, daily challenges, and an infinite mode, providing significant replay value.

 “Simple mechanics belie the sometimes challenging moments throughout the couple hundred levels, daily challenges, and 'endless' play modes, giving the game significant replay value.”